 Lets say you are on an exercise bike that uses a large fan for the “load”.
 The smaller the fan the faster you can pedal it, the larger the fan the harder it is to pedal it so your max rpm would be slower.
 Lets say with a small fan you can do 200 rpm and no faster, that means your “stall speed” is 200 rpm.
 With the large fan lets say you can only petal it 50 rpm, the larger fan stalled you at 50 rpm with the same person on the bike, 2 different fans, 2 different stall speeds.

 Now, lets put a different person on the bike, how about a bodybuilder with huge legs.
 With the big fan this person may be able to petal 100 rpm as opposed to your 50, same fan different person to liken this to the engine and converter you have to remember that the converter is nothing more than 2 fans, one fan is connected to the engine and the other is connected to the transmission.
 The fan that is connected to the engine blows oil at the transmission fan and when it blows enough oil at it the transmission fan will start to rotate and the vehicle starts to move.
-In this scenario with the engine and converter the same is true if you install a converter with “bigger fans”, the stall rpm will be lower with smaller fans the stall rpm will be higher if you add horsepower to the engine (just like the bodybuilder) the stall rpm goes up.
+In this scenario, with the engine and converter the same, if you install a converter with “bigger fans” the stall rpm will be lower.
+With smaller fans the stall rpm will be higher, and if you add horsepower to the engine (just like the bodybuilder) the stall rpm goes up.

 Now lets talk about air, its all about the air, or oxygen.
 The person on the bike can pedal harder at sea level than on the top of a mountain because they can breathe better because there is more oxygen at the lower elevation...
 The air is more dense, same with the engine.
 The engine is nothing more than an air pump that uses fuel, the fuel MUST burn, expand and push the piston down.
 You MUST have oxygen to burn the fuel, the higher the elevation, the less oxygen we have so the less fuel we can inject.
 Less fuel means lower power into the converter and hence a lower stall speed.
 Normally the higher in elevation you are the higher the stall speed you need.
 The engine turbocharger also can make a huge difference, the turbo is also a set of fans, the drive fan is located in the exhaust of the engine and the exhaust flow makes this fan spin.
 The driven fan of the turbo is connected to the drive fan and sits in the intake side of the engine and forces fresh air (more oxygen) into the engine so we can burn all the fuel or burn more fuel to get more power.
 When you have a turbo with bigger ”fans“ it takes longer to “spool” them up or in other words it takes longer for the turbo to spin up and start to blow more air (oxygen) into the engine.
 If it takes longer to spin up it takes longer to get the extra oxygen needed into the cylinders to burn the fuel, this is called turbo lag